 You are agreeing to accept an interest in the Scheme (but you won't pay any money for that interest).
-When you apply to the Scheme you agree to assign your future interest in any Resolution Sum to the Scheme so that OBIML can allocate it between the Funder, the Lawyers and you, and you agree to give instructions to the Lawyers when called upon (further detail on what instructions may be required is set out in section 21 of this PDS).
-After the cooling-off period (see section 17 for details of the cooling-off terms), you won't be able to undo this assignment, even if you withdraw from the Scheme.
+When you apply to the Scheme you agree to assign your future interest in any Resolution Sum to the Scheme so that OBIML can allocate it between the Funder, the Lawyers and you, and you agree to give instructions to the Lawyers when called upon.
+Further detail on what instructions may be required is set out in section 21 of this PDS.
+After the cooling-off period expires (if such cooling-off period is applicable to you - see section 17), you won't be able to undo this assignment, even if you withdraw from the Scheme.